Doing Business and Providing Services for Social Value

 A: Your organisation will probably already be creating Social Value but may not realise, measure or maximise it.
 It may also be creating unintended Social Value that was never planned or predicted.

-Salford has developed a Starting Out in Social Value in Salford Checklist from the target areas of its City Plan, which enables your organisation to find out how much Social Value you are already creating.
+Salford has developed a Starting Off in Social Value in Salford – self assessment checklist from the target areas of the City Mayor’s Priorities which enables your organisation to find out how much Social Value you are already creating.

 Q: Where do I start with Social Value?

 A: The policy driver for Social Value in Salford is the City Plan 2013-16, which contains wellbeing aspirations for the city.
-The Starting Out in Social Value in Salford Checklist was developed from the priority areas of the City Plan and allows you to target the generation of Social Value to that which will connect with need and demand in the city.
+The Starting Offin Social Value in Salford – self assessment checklist was developed from the priority areas of these Priorites and allows you to target the generation of Social Value to that which will connect with need and demand in the city.
 It can also be re-used at a later date for you to check whether you have made any improvements in the Social Value that you are generating.

 Also, it’s good to talk to others who are trying to embed a Social Value approach within their organisation, so that you can share tips and ideas… and use this toolkit, there are plenty of ideas and resources aimed at supporting organisations of all sizes to ‘Be Social’.